WHY YOUR SKIN LOVES HEMP

 Chronic Pain: A 2015 review published in Bioorganic and Medicinal Chemistry discussed the anti-inflammatory properties of CBD.
 The reviewers found that CBD reduces inflammation through several pathways in the body, and represents an effective potential treatment for a range of conditions characterized by inflammation.

-CONQUER DULL SKIN WITH CANNABIS.
+CONQUER DULL SKIN WITH HEMP.

 1. CBD lowers the production of sebum, an oily substance on the skin that can cause breakouts.